rafalp/Misago/dev-docs/plugins/hooks/delete-thread-poll-hook.md

 #### `user: User`

-The user who deleted the poll, recorded as the actor of the thread update.
+The user who deleted the poll, recorded as the actor of the thread event.

 #### `request: HttpRequest | None`